 Everybody has slightly different tolerances for discomfort, particularly when it comes to dental treatment.
 For some people, a slight local numbing agent will do the trick.
 For others, being knocked out is necessary due to dental phobia; but, the majority of people are somewhere in the middle.
 They want to avoid pain as much as possible, and they will gladly accept anesthetic.

 That’s easier said than done, though, considering that many dental offices still administer anesthesia with a syringe.
 Traditional syringes have been in use since around 1920, and most patients aren’t crazy about them.
 For starters, they can look fairly intimidating.
 Add that to the fact that they can be somewhat awkward to use, and injecting anesthesia into oral tissue can be tricky due to the bulkiness and clumsy holding position.
 Additionally, having anesthesia injected into your mouth is almost always uncomfortable.
 The sensation you feel isn’t due to the needle, it’s actually the flow of the anesthetic as it travels into your gum tissue.
 It’s no surprise that patients become apprehensive, causing them to be reluctant to visit the dentist.

 So does this mean that you have to resign yourself to feeling the uncomfortable pinch of the needle during your next dental treatment?
-Not necessarily.
-Dr. Santos and staff utilize the anesthesia wand.
+Not necessarily!
+Dr. Santos and staff can utilize the anesthesia wand if needed.

 How does it work?